ahmed-arbaoui/notebook-toggle-code/README.md

 ToggleCode(init_show=True, delay_toggle=0, verbose=False).add_js()
 ```

-This will inject javascript code (in the output cell) which will react on the next `app_initialized` event.
+This will inject javascript code (in the output cell) with immediate effect.
+Upon notebook start the javascript will play upon the `app_initialized` event.

 The arguments are:
 + `init_show` (default=True) to define the initial state